 The thought process behind a bullish harami pattern is as follows:

-- The market is in a downtrend pushing the prices lower, therefore giving the bears absolute control over the markets
+- The market is in a downtrend pushing the prices lower, giving the bears absolute control over the markets.

-- The small blue candle on a standalone basis looks harmless, but what really causes the panic is the fact that the bullish candle appears all of a sudden, when it is least expected
+- The small blue candle on a standalone basis looks harmless, but what really causes the panic is that the bullish candle appears suddenly when it is least expected.

-- The expectation is that panic amongst the bears will spread in an accelerated manner, giving a greater push to bulls.
+- The expectation is that panic amongst the bears will spread faster, giving a greater push to bulls.
 This tends to push the prices higher.
 Hence one should look at going long on the stock.

 The trade setup for the bullish harami is as follows:

-- If both these conditions are satisfied then one can conclude that both P1 and P2 together form a bullish harami pattern
+- If both these conditions are satisfied, one can conclude that both P1 and P2 form a bullish harami pattern.

 Here is a chart of Axis Bank; the bullish harami is encircled below: